OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   :align: center

 You should now see a map of the lakes.
-QGIS doesn't know they are lakes, so might not colour them blue for you.
-Use the QGIS documentation to work out how to change this!
+QGIS doesn't know they are lakes, so might not colour them blue for you -use the QGIS documentation to work out how to change this.
 Zoom in to a famous group of lakes in Canada.